SoftUni-Internal/interactive-content/EN/06-Forms/01-Forms-Overview.md

 **By default**, when pressing on the `Submit` button, you will be either **redirected** or the **current page** will **reload**.

-If this is the behaviour you are looking for, React supports it completely.
+If this is the behavior you are looking for, React supports it completely.

-However, since most React applications are **single page applications**, a common practice is to create a JavaScript **function which handles the form submission and accesses the user-entered data**.
+However, since most React applications are **single page applications**, a common practice is to create a JavaScript **function that handles the form submission and accesses the user-entered data**.

 There are two ways to handle forms in React: